The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Isotriviality of the Albanese morphism of klt varieties with nef anticanonical divisor in characteristic zero -- jointly with Giulio Codogni

 We also remark that we crucially take advantage of numerical flatness of the bundles in question.
 A morphism of arbitrary local systems is not necessarily flat.
 For examples on varieties admitting non-trivial global differential forms there are many non-isomorphic flat structures on the trivial bundle, the identity map is the not parallel. \end{proof}

-\begin{lemma} Let $f \colon X \to T$ be a flat projective fibration of a klt pair $(X,\Delta)$ onto a smooth projective variety $T$, and let $D$ be a $\QQ$-Cartier divisor which does not contain any irreducible components of the fibres of $f$.
+\begin{lemma} Let $f \colon X \to T$ be a flat projective fibration of a klt pair $(X,\Delta)$ onto a smooth projective variety $T$, and let $D$ be a $\QQ$-Cartier divisor which does not contain any irreducible components of the fibers of $f$.
 Suppose that $L$ is an $f$-ample line bundle.
-Then for every regular base change $S \to T$ the natural morphism
+Then for every regular base change $S \to T$ (here regular means that $S$ is regular) the natural morphism

 is an isomorphism for every $n \in \ZZ$.
 Moreover, for $n \gg 0$ the higher direct images satisfy the vanishing